RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/system_notes_001.md

       authorizations such as those given by Cognito, while Cloudfront provides a way for system-designer-supplied functions to validate requests and guard access.

 [^6]: In the US, Apple's iCloud backup solution costs $0.99 / month for 50GB of storage.
-THe same amount of data stored in the system I've prototyped
+The same amount of data stored in the system I've prototyped
       would cost around $0.67 (50GB replicated 3 times at $0.004 per GB per month).
 There are admittedly other factors to consider--the storage for the non-archival versions of the data (hopefully smaller), and a comparison between Apple's durability strategy (where the data is backed up and how) and mine.